-This article explains the different evaluation methods To enable filtering candidates at scale, HackerRank provides candidate performance scores based on model performance metrics applicable For Data Science Questions.
-Since Data Science evaluation is very subjective, and the emphasis is on the approach a candidate takes to solve a question, HackerRank recommends that hiring managers evaluate filtered candidate submissions manually.
+This article explains the different evaluation methods to enable filtering candidates at scale.
+HackerRank provides candidate performance scores based on model performance metrics applicable to the Data Science questions.
+As Data Science evaluation is very subjective, and the emphasis is on the approach a candidate takes to solve a question, HackerRank recommends that hiring managers evaluate filtered candidate submissions manually.

 Data Science questions are scored primarily after a thorough analysis of the candidates' solution Jupyter Notebook, available in the candidates' Test Report.

 Read more about accessing and evaluating a Candidates' Test Report here.